 Imagine an online offer for a restaurant chain that is so tempting it sells out in one second.
 That actually happened with the return of the Olive Garden's Never Ending Pasta Pass.

 There are two types of Never Ending Pasta Passes.
-For $100, the same price as previous years, the Individual Pass entitles the pass holder to unlimited bowls of pasta, salad or soup, and Coke-branded soft drinks over a seven-week period (October 3rd through November 20th).
+For $100, the same price as previous years, the Never Ending Pasta Pass entitles the Passholder to unlimited bowls of pasta, salad or soup, and freshly baked breadsticks over a nine-week period (September 23rd through November 24th).
 The average individual would only have to eat at the Olive Garden eight or nine times to get their money's worth.
-Other dining guests do not receive the offer and are rung up on separate tickets, but they do receive free soft drinks.
-Even gluten-free pasta is included in the deal.
-Drinks aside from Coke-branded soft drinks or unflavored iced tea are not included in the Never Ending Pasta Pass, nor are gratuities.
+You can only redeem your pass for dine-in meals.
+Other dining guests do not receive the offer and are rung up on separate tickets.
+Even gluten-free pasta is included in the deal, but drinks and gratuity are not included.

-In the worst case, if you miss out on this year's Pasta Pass promotion, you can take solace in the fact that you can still eat at the Olive Garden as a periodic treat, and that your clothes still fit.
+If your mouse was not fast enough this year or you did not even know about the promotion until it was too late, you may have another chance next year, so bookmark their promotional page on the Olive Garden website.
+If you missed out on this year's Pasta Pass promotion, you can take solace in the fact that you can still eat at the Olive Garden as a periodic treat, and that your clothes still fit.

 If you want more credit, check out our list of credit card offers.